Skip to main content

 cover page of handbook

-The eight-part video training is intended to help you conduct thorough and accurate PRP searches.
-The videos cover the major steps and considerations in performing PRP searches in relation to Superfund's cleanup response process.
-The videos, along with accompanying resource materials, will guide you through the process of gathering information, conducting interviews, compiling data, and contacting PRPs.
-Quizzes are provided for several of the training sessions to help you gauge what you have learned.
-Use the PRP Search Basic Training Handbook with the video training or print and use for future reference.
-The handbook contains content related to each of the video sessions, document examples discussed during the training, and reference materials.
+The eight-part video training is intended to help federal and state environmental departments and agencies conduct thorough and accurate PRP searches.
+The videos cover the major steps and considerations taken throughout the search process in relation to Superfund's cleanup response process.
+The videos, along with accompanying resource materials, guide you through the process of gathering information, conducting interviews, compiling data, and contacting PRPs.
+The PRP Search Basic Training Handbook contains content related to each of the video sessions, document examples discussed during the training, and reference materials.

 Access the collection of videos and basic training handbook.